najskowski/board/README.md

 - ```npm install```
 - ```npm run dev```

-After running all of above commands, navigate to [http://localhost:5173/](http://localhost:5173/)
+After running all of the above commands, navigate to [http://localhost:5173/](http://localhost:5173/).